Automox Remote Tools with Splashtop – Full User Guide

 - Whether the Streamer is registered with Automox

-Provides one-time operations that take effect immediately, such as:
+Actions — Provides one-time operations that take effect immediately, such as:

 - Installing or uninstalling the Splashtop Streamer

-- Ending active Remote Control sessions
+- Ending active Remote Tools sessions (across all features)

 - Running a firewall connectivity check